 GCA is blessed to be situated on 500 acres in the beautiful countryside of Calhoun, Georgia.
 Located about an hour north of Atlanta, and an hour south of Chattanooga, Tennessee, GCA’s campus features plenty of spaces for socializing and athletic activities, not to mention state-of-the-art classrooms and learning spaces.
 We endeavor to pursue our mission—"to know, to love, to serve"—in the context of a positive Christian environment that emphasizes spiritual growth; commitment to academic integrity; respect for God, people, and our world; and a healthy, active lifestyle.
 About two-thirds of the student body lives in the dormitories, and one-third live off campus.
 The school’s enrollment is approximately 250 students, with a student-teacher ratio of about 17:1.

-The school enjoys a history that stretched much further back than its founding in 1965.
+The school enjoys a history that stretches much further back than its founding in 1965.
 California ranchers Nathaniel and Emeline Hurlbutt bought the property in 1914 in what was then Reeves, Georgia.
 Having received personal counsel from Ellen White, they observed the work of E. A. Sutherland and P. T. Magan in Madison, Tennessee, before establishing their own institution to care for the sick and orphaned and to train missionary nurses, health educators, farmers, teachers, dietitians, evangelists, and colporteurs.

 Shortly before her death, Mrs. Hurlbutt deeded the institution to the Laymen’s Foundation.
 In 1944, the medical and educational entities were named for benefactor Lida Scott, becoming Scott Sanitarium and Scott Schools.
 After an accidental fire, operations ceased on July 1, 1959.